RomlinGroup/Flatpack/warehouse/agent-rag/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/flatpack)](https://pypi.org/project/flatpack/)

-> :warning: **DISCLAIMER:** This repository contains our research.
+> **DISCLAIMER:** This repository contains our research.
 Verify the information and do your own research (DYOR).
 We assume no responsibility for accuracy or completeness.

 Flatpack is currently experimental.
 Please refrain from using it in production environments.